1989 Stanley Cup playoffs: (S2) Los Angeles Kings vs. (S3) Edmonton Oilers

 This was the fourth playoff series meeting between the Oilers and Kings, and the first since Wayne Gretzky was traded to the Kings.
 Edmonton won two of the past three playoff series, including the most recent in the 1987 Smythe Division Semifinals in five games.
+As of 2025, this is the only time that the Oilers blew a three games to one playoff series lead, and the last time the Kings eliminated the Oilers in the playoffs as the Kings have lost seven straight playoff series with a 2–9 all time series record against the Oilers.